Battery-Intelligence-Lab/galv/docs/FirstTimeQuickSetup.md

 ## Setting up and creating user accounts on the galvanalyser database

 Installation and administration of galvanalyser is done using a command line interface (cli) that you can run via `docker-compose`.
-Change directory to the `webstack` directory and run the following command to create the galvanalyser database tables.
+Change directory to the root of the repository and run the following command to create the galvanalyser database tables.

 **Note**: *when this command is run, it will drop all tables from the current database, so if you have existing data it will be deleted.*